Debanitrkl/fluent-bit-parseable/README.md

   --set fluent-bit.serverHost=parseable.parseable.svc.cluster.local
 ```

+**Important Notes:**
-Note: This installation command uses the `parseable-env-secret` we created earlier.
+- The installation references the `parseable-env-secret` we created in the previous step.
+- Make sure the namespace has been created before running this command.
+- If you're using a different storage class, replace `standard` with your cluster's storage class name.

 ### Access the Parseable Dashboard